muckelba/poracleWiki/v4/install/manual.md

 Before we start the installation, we should decide on a user and installation directory to use.
 The $HOME directory may be the simplest solution, but the *nix conventions we should use `/opt` for unbundled packages (packages not part of the OS distro).
 We should also not use the user `root` for the installation.

 #### Creating a User
 We should never install software or run programs as `root`.
 This is a security hole that is easy to avoid.
-You can read more about some of installing as root [here](https://bencane.com/2012/02/20/why-you-should-avoid-running-applications-as-root/).
+You can read more about installing as root [here](https://bencane.com/2012/02/20/why-you-should-avoid-running-applications-as-root/).
 If you already have a user you can skip this step.

 For this example we will be creating a new user, `pogo`, that will be used for running PoracleJS.
 It will have its home directory in `/home/pogo`.
 ```bash